-The Authority's fiscal year 2021 capital improvement program calls for it to spend \$11.0 million for capital projects in 2021-2022, principally for upgrades, improvements and additions to water & wastewater treatment facilities and for utility relocations within the water system.
-The extended capital improvement plan consists of \$93.6 million including the capital projects beginning in 2021-2022.
+The Authority's capital improvement program approved in May 2022 calls for it to spend \$34.7 million for capital projects in 2022-2023, principally for upgrades, improvements and additions to water & wastewater treatment facilities and for utility relocations within the water system.
+The extended capital improvement plan consists of \$97.0 million including the capital projects beginning in 2024-2025.
 The capital improvements program allows the staff of the Authority to plan, on a long-term basis, for future System capital needs.
-In connection with existing construction projects, the Authority has outstanding agreements with contractors for approximately \$46.2 million in future work at August 31, 2021.
+In connection with existing construction projects, the Authority has outstanding agreements with contractors for approximately \$22.8 million in future work at August 31, 2022.
 Capital disbursements will be financed by a combination of resources on hand, future system revenues and the proceeds from future revenue bonds.
-More detailed information about the Authority's capital assets is presented in Note 5 in the financial statements.
+More detailed information about the Authority's capital assets is presented in Note 6 in the financial statements.
 Each year the capital improvements program is updated and reviewed on an ongoing basis throughout the year.